jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

+---
+layout: post
-## Logistic Regression - Survival onboard the RMS Titanic
+title:  "Logistic Regression - Survival onboard the RMS Titanic"
+date:   2019-04-16 21:03:36 +0530
+---

 This post is a learning resource to compliment Coursera's Machine Learning course which I recently completed.
-The goal is to manually fit a logistic regression to get my head around the inner workings.
+I'm going to manually fit a logistic regression to get my head around the inner workings.
 I'm going to use the Titanic dataset from Kaggle to make predictions about which passengers survived the shipwreck.

 1. TOC
 {:toc}